This post first appeared on this blog in 2017.

 Soon after waking up and getting ready, we grabbed a little continental breakfast from the lodge and headed for the Smoky Mountains; stopping at the Pigeon Forge Entrance to snap a few photos.

-The original plan was to stop by Sugarlands Visitor Center, take the scenic drive through Cades Cove, and end by traveling to Cherokee, NC by using Newfound Gap Road.
+The original plan was to stop by Sugarlands Visitor Center, take the scenic drive through Cades Cove, and end by traveling to Cherokee, NC driving Newfound Gap Road.

 Sugarlands Visitor Center

-However, once we spoke with the Rangers in Sugarlands Visitor Center, we learned that snow would be falling shortly.
+However, once we spoke with the rangers at Sugarlands Visitor Center, we learned that snow would be falling shortly.
 So, instead of touring Cades Cove first, we decided to attempt to beat the snow and head to Cherokee, NC.

 Travel Tip: Plan to stay at least an hour in Sugarlands Visitor Center.